jifengwu2k/Jifeng-Wu-Personal-Website/source/_posts/Python-Coding-Guidelines.md

      ```
    - Interpret those verbs relative to the internal web server root `/root/of/web/server`
    - Resulting internal path: `/root/of/web/server/path/to/resource`

-#### Practical rules

-- Keep user input in its original string form only at the boundary where it is received.
-- Convert user-facing paths to internal paths as early as practical.
-- After conversion, pass around and persist only internal paths.
-- Define the canonicalization procedure explicitly for each path domain.
-- Do not assume filesystem-style interpretation for every user-facing path string.

 ### Input Handling